What Does it Take to Be a Mechanical Engineering Technologist?

 Featured schools near , edit

-When polled, Mechanical Engineering Technologists say the following skills are most frequently used in their jobs:
+These are the skills Mechanical Engineering Technologists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.